phpable/struct/README.md

 }
 ```

-And somewhere in another place:
+Now we can use it in a siple way:

 ```php
 $Struct = new MyStruct(1,2);
 echo $Struct->field1;

 //> 1
 ```

-Of course, it's possible to fill fields later:
+It's also possible to fill fields later:

 ```php
 $Struct = new MyStruct();